 How to: You can soak a washcloth in cold water or apply an ice pack directly on your child’s anal region and leave it for 10 -15 minutes.
 Repeat this two to three times a day.

-3. Squatting position: According to a study, the squatting position (keeping the knees close to the chest) while defecating is found to exert less strain on the recto-anal canal.
+3. Squatting position: According to a study, the squatting position (keeping the knees close to the chest) while defecating is found to exert less strain on the anorectal canal.
 It might help reduce the aggravation of hemorrhoids, and eventually might help them heal better (9).

 How to: Place a small stool in front of the toilet seat and ask your child to place their legs on the stool while sitting on the toilet seat.